redis/redis-doc/commands/append.md

-If `key` already exists and is a string, this command appends the `value` at the end of the string.
+If _key_ already exists and is a string, this command appends the _value_ at the end of the string.
-If `key` does not exist it is created and set as an empty string, so `APPEND` will be similar to `SET` in this special case.
+If _key_ doesn't exist, it is created and set as an empty string, so `APPEND` will be similar to `SET` in this special case.

 @return